drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

 This was a major change to how I work.
 After discussions with [Maëlle Salmon](https://twitter.com/ma_salmon) and [Steph Locke](https://twitter.com/TheStephLocke) about the caveats of blogdown rendering directly from `.Rmd` to `.html`, I decided to follow their advice and change the way I make content for my webpage.

-To be consise, blogdown is usually used with [go hugo](https://gohugo.io/) a static webpage builder.
+To be concise, blogdown is usually used with [go hugo](https://gohugo.io/) a static webpage builder.
-Hugo renders markdown `.md` to `html` (pluss some extra things, we will see some later), and basically sets up all the internal logics of your webpage as long as you theme is correctly set up.
+Hugo renders markdown `.md` to `html` (plus some extra things, we will see some later), and basically sets up all the internal logics of your webpage as long as you theme is correctly set up.
 This is super convenient, and is one of the things that makes it popular.
 Blogdown renders directly from `.Rmd` to `.html`, meaning it circumvents hugo's processing of `md` to `html`.
 This can cause some unwanted issues when rendering pages, all depending on your theme.
 It can also make it difficult to maintain your webpage over time, as small changes might prompt or make it necessary to re-knit old posts, and we all know how difficult it can be with R-versions and package-versions over time.

 Furthermore, blogdown does not take _real_ advantage of hugo [page bundles](https://gohugo.io/content-management/page-bundles/).
-Page bundles are great as instead of making a single file for a post, you create a `subfolder` for the post (i.e. subfolder is the posts slug), and the document file is simply called `index.Rmd`.
+Page bundles are great as instead of making a single file for a post, you create a `subfolder` for the post (i.e. sub-folder is the posts slug), and the document file is simply called `index.Rmd`.
-Bundles will have all files within the subfolder copied over to `public` (where hugo by default places all rendered website), meaning your post can work with relative file paths.
+Bundles will have all files within the sub-folder copied over to `public` (where hugo by default places all rendered website), meaning your post can work with relative file paths.
 Previously, you needed to have an awkward workflow having (for instance) data or image files in a location for your `.Rmd` to access, and _also_ in `static` for it to be copied over to the website resources. such a pain, using bundles makes all this a thing of the past!

-Lastly, in my case my theme relied on using the code fencing in the `md`s (i.e. the backticks used in `md`'s to indicate that there piece of text is code) for it to format the code with code highlighting.
+Lastly, in my case my theme relied on using the code fencing in the `md`s (i.e. the back-ticks used in `md`'s to indicate that there piece of text is code) for it to format the code with code highlighting.
-Because blogdown renderes directly to `html` there is not code fencing and all my code just looked like the normal blog text.
+Because blogdown renders directly to `html` there is not code fencing and all my code just looked like the normal blog text.
 This made for pretty hard to read posts.

 function(s) s*100